 - Returns of books will be accepted until the 1st Friday of the new semester.
 The refund will be calculated at 80% of the original price of the book provided it is returned in the same condition (shrink wrapped, supplements included, etc.) as purchased. - If the books are not returned before the 1st Friday of the new semester, the student will be advised of our next book buy back session. - Purchases made after the first week of classes are subject to a 3-day return policy.
-A restocking fee will apply. - · Lifelong learning (CPR) books are not returnable. - If a class is cancelled by Southwest Tech the restocking fee is waived.
+A restocking fee will apply. - Lifelong learning (CPR) books are not returnable. - If a class is cancelled by Southwest Tech, the restocking fee is waived.
 The book must be returned immediately. - Books purchased with cash or check will be refunded by check and mailed to you.
-This normally takes two weeks. - Books purchased with credit or debit card will have refund applied back to that card. - Texts with publishing defects can be exchanged at the time it is discovered. - Lab/supply kits are non-returnable.
-These include: nursing, midwifery, medical assistant, physical therapy assistant, cosmetology, nail tech, dental assistant, auto collision and plumbing apprenticeship.
+This normally takes two weeks. - Books purchased with credit or debit card will have refund applied back to that card. - Texts with publishing defects can be exchanged at the time it is discovered - Lab/supply kits are non-returnable.
+These include Nursing, Direct Entry Midwife, Medical Assistant, Physical Therapist Assistant, Cosmetology, Nail Technician, Dental Assistant, Auto Collision Repair & Refinish Technician, and Plumbing Apprenticeship.